 Are Red Velvet Ants Actually Ants?

 Red velvet ants are not ants but a type of wasp.
-They belong to the family Mutillidae, order Hymenoptera, class Insecta.
-They are usually mistaken as ants because of their similar appearance, although they may have distinct and separate traits.
+They belong to the family Mutillidae or the velvet ant family.
+They are usually mistaken as ants because of their similar appearance, although they have distinct and separate traits.

-Red velvet ants are about ¾ inch in length and have black color and orange to red patches of hair on the abdomen and thorax.
+Red velvet ants are about ¾ inch in length and have black color and dense, orange to red patches of hair on the abdomen and thorax.
 The females are wingless but can cause painful bites, while the male species have wings but don’t usually sting.
-Both of them have dense hair.

 Are Red Velvet Ants Rare?